john-cuffe/MAMBA2/README.md

     - num_distance: difference between the two values.
     - exact: If the two values match, scored as a 1, otherwise scored as a 0.
     - geo_distance: Distance between two points (in kilometers) based on Haversine formula.
 Using this type requires that each dataset has a latitude and longitude variable, and this column is completely filled for all observations.
-    - Date: Date variables following the format 'Date_Format' entered in the .bash file.
-This type of date variable will be compared using the Levenstein (edit) distance between the two strings.
+    - date: This type of date variable will be compared using the Levenstein (edit) distance between the two strings of dates.
+Ensure your dates are formatted in the same way before saving your datasets.
       - If either value is missing, returns 0.
       - We just use the edit distance here because it provides an informative view of the number of edits and substitutions required to make the strings match.
 This is preferred over a strict subtraction of dates.
 For example, 1/1/2021 and 1/1/1011 is most likely a clerical error and requires only one substitution would match, but a simple distance calculation would give these two dates as a millennia apart.
+      - If you wish to block or filter by particular portions of a date, then include it as a separate variable (so extract the year and put in a separate column).
+Issues with how pandas and python read potential erroneous timestamps [Pandas Docs](http://pandas-docs.github.io/pandas-docs-travis/user_guide/timeseries.html#timeseries-timestamp-limits)
   - Parsed_variable
     - Is the variable an output from parsing an address?
 If so, 1, otherwise 0
   - custom_variable_name